Chapter 1

 6. Rendezvous

 The Dockside Lounge is an anachronistic relic from some time in the eighties.
-Struggling neon signs and a heavy layer of greasy dust on the fake tropical decor are enhanced by faded and peeling posters for beers and cigarettes that haven’t existed in decades.
+Struggling neon signs and a heavy layer of greasy dust on the fake tropical decor are enhanced by faded and peeling posters for beers and cigarettes that haven’t existed for decades.

 The Handler leads Medic past a minuscule but packed dance floor, through a jostling crowd at the bar, along the periphery of the establishment’s perennially popular pool table, and to a somewhat secluded semi-circular booth at the back occupied by two men and numerous shot glasses.
 She identifies the men as Dominic and Dmitri.
 They’re both sitting beside stacks of bags and boxes.
 Medic remembers them from their previous encounter.